 About

-All images are copyrighted by Camer@Work unless otherwise, and are not to be used without permission.
+All images are copyrighted unless otherwise, and are not to be used without permission.

-Behind Camer@work is Lula, (Lula Alvarez) museum consultant and photographer.
-Passionate about photography she has been taking photographs since she can remember, using, whenever she could, her father’s different cameras: the Voigtlander or the successive Canons he had.
-But it was at 15 years old when she received her first own camera as a birthday present: a Kodak Pocket Instamatic, when she knew that the relationship was for life.
+Lula Alvarez, Museums Researcher /Photographer.
+She has been taking photographs since she can remember first with her father’s different cameras, the Voigtlander or the successive Canons he had.
+But it really started when at 15 years old she received as a birthday present her own camera: a Kodak Pocket Instamatic.
+She new immediately the love affaire was for ever!

-Her photos at first, were of personal value: home, family portraits and events, but also of historic value.
-At that time she was living abroad, in Arab countries and felt the need to document everything so she could always remember.
-And that became an urge along the years, still is.
-“Photography for me was, and still is, personal, building a personal archive.
-But in the recent years it is also and indispensable professional tool”.
+Her photos at first were of personal value: home, family portraits and events, but also of historic value.
+At that time she was living abroad, in Arab countries, and there was an impulsive need to document everything so she could always remember.
+“Photography for me was, and still is, personal, about building a personal archive.
+But it turned out to be also an indispensable professional tool.

-In the last 20 years the camera has been a vital tool for documenting cultural events, ideas and concepts in research, intellectual statements, portraits of social or aesthetic behaviours and trends.
-Images have been essential part of her work, especially used as analysing within the context of museums.
+In the past 20 years the camera has been a vital tool for documenting cultural life, ideas and concepts in research, creating intellectual statements, presenting portraits of social or aesthetic behaviours and trends.
+Creating a body of images has been essential part of her work, especially used within the context of museum work.
 Actually, the interest in garden and landscape photography started as part of a research for an exhibition some twelve years ago.

 I am very much a word person and have a strong preference for blogs that are more word-based than image-based, but I make an exception for On Botanical Photography.
 Lula Alvarez, the creative genius behind this blog, is a professional photographer whose botanical photographs are stunningly beautiful.
 Most of her images are macro shots, and their composition sometimes resembles abstract art.
 But these photos are careful botanical studies.
 Plants are carefully identified, and the images often provide extraordinary detail that leads me to look at familiar plants in a whole new way.
 For those of us whose winter landscapes are predominantly white and grey, the intense colors of Lula’s images (even those of plants in snow) make the spirits soar.
 Although this blog is several months old, relatively few people seem to have discovered it.
 If you are one of those who have not, check it out; you won’t be disappointed.